SuriyaTasmimDisha/Eelevator-Planning/README.md

 ### Domain

-In our domain, there are two types of users (general, teacher) and two types of elevators (Fast, Slow).
-Each of these elevators has its own reachability to different floors specified in the problem file.
+In our domain, there are two types of users (general, teacher) and two types of elevators (fast, slow).
+Each of the elevators has a cost associated with it for the distance it travels.
+An elevator will stop at different floors according to its reachability.

 #### Actions used: